By COGwriter

 Satan is the author of COMPETITION based on hostility, harm to the opponent, GETTING by taking FROM an opponent--to his harm or loss.
 God's way is LOVE TOWARD neighbor equal to love of self.
 (Armstrong HW.
 Not all sports are banned.
 Pastor General's Report, Volume 2, Issue 36, September 5, 1980)

-The COG in the 21st century that has come out with the clearest statements condemning American tackle football is the Continuing Church of God.
+The COG in the 21st century that has come out with perhaps the clearest statements condemning American tackle football is the Continuing Church of God.
 Most others, with a USA presence, either directly or indirectly endorse it or will not condemn it (could cost them supporters and donors).
-But should not Philadelphian Christians condemn truly violent acts against others?
+Since 'Philadelphia' means 'love of one's brother,' should not real Philadelphian Christians condemn truly violent acts against others?

 Jesus also said: